On this Page

 - What goes in my green bin

-We can now also recycle single use disposable gloves at the pavilion.
+The confectionery packaging recycle scheme has CLOSED.
 See below for details, download the full list here, or check Ali’s facebook page for details of every scheme that we can support with pictures of the accepted items.

 We now have a collection point for CLEAN aluminium foil at the Village Hall.
 It’s in the recycling store at the front next to the waste bins, along with the battery and ink cartridge collection points.
 We raise money by recycling some printer cartridges (mainly HP and Canon), which pays for the ethical recycling of the others, so please do keep providing your ink cartridges.

 Any foil left will be taken by volunteers to the nearest collection points at Sainsbury’s in Tadley.
 Please make their lives easy by only leaving clean foil.

 Buy Nothing Silchester is an active Facebook Group exclusively for Silchester residents to give, lend or share.
 For more details see the Silchester Association.